AceDataCloud/SoraAPI/README.md

 }
 ```

-After a moment, we can observe the generated song result at `https://webhook.site/eb238c4f-da3b-47a5-a922-a93aa5405daa`, as shown in the image:
+After a moment, we can observe the result of the generated song at `https://webhook.site/eb238c4f-da3b-47a5-a922-a93aa5405daa`, as shown in the image:

 ![](https://cdn.acedata.cloud/0j7nra.png)